 Kāpiti Food Fair was established in 2008 as a community event with humble beginnings.
 The Fair is a privately owned and operated company with Helene Judge & Jeanine van Kradenburg at the helm as directors, who helped conceptualise the initial event.
-Kāpiti Food Fair is a Member of the New Zealand Events Association and we are operate within the Events Sector Voluntary Code.
+Kāpiti Food Fair is a Member of the New Zealand Events Association.

 OUR VISION: